 - Individuals accepted into the certificate track program will be asked to sign a contract of commitment to regular attendance (no more than 20% absences, or about 8 absences per each year) and completion of homework assignments.

-- Mandatory one-time, full-day retreat for certificate track trainees, Friday, September 27, 2013.
+- Mandatory one-time, half-day orientation for certificate and MCR track trainees, Friday, September 22, 2017 from 8:00 am-12:00 pm.
 Non-degree trainees are strongly encouraged to attend.
-This is considered to be a class, HIP 510 Introduction to Clinical Research for one credit.
+This orientation is combined with an online course, HIP 510 Introduction to Clinical Research, for one credit.

 Mentored Capstone Project

 - Certificate and MCR track trainees will need sufficient protected time to work on a mentored research capstone project.
 The capstone is typically started in the spring of the first year.
 The amount of time required for this work will depend on the scope of the project and the student-mentor relationship.

 Time to Degree Completion